diggerdata/CS3733-Rana-Frontend/README.md

 Nick Benoit, Eamon Oldridge, Nathan Rosenberg, and Yil Verdeja

 ## Rana-Scheduler
 The [Rana-Scheduler](http://rana-scheduler.s3-website.us-east-2.amazonaws.com/) website uses one page for all its views.
+There are two major views:
-The main page is the create schedule view, while the review schedule view is determined by a schedule ID query.
+ - The main page is the create schedule view, which is also the landing page for our site
+ - The review schedule view is the secondary view, which is determined by a schedule ID query

 This is an example link that **will not work** where "scheduleID" is a number that represents an actual scheduleID http://rana-scheduler.s3-website.us-east-2.amazonaws.com/?scheduleID